isomerpages/ncss-ssi/pages/training/Social-Service-Accelerator-Programme.md

 title: Social Service Accelerator Programme
 permalink: /pages/training/Social-Service-Accelerator-Programme
 ---
-### Programme Details
+### Overview
--   Start Date: Jan 21 (Intake 1) and Mar 21 (Intake 2).
--   Programme Duration: Six months.
--   Fees (excluding GST): Total would be $15,000 but net fees after funding will be $500.

 ### Target Audience

 -   Singaporeans or Singapore Permanent Residents above the age of 21 years who are affected by the COVID-19 pandemic.
 -   Professionals, Managers and Executives (PMEs).
 -   Multi-disciplinary professionals with at least three to four years of experience in the domains of Marketing, Human Resource, Finance, IT Project Management and Operation Management.

+### Key Job Roles for Learners Under this Programme

+Learners may become a HR/Finance/IT/Operation/Fundraising Manager or Executive.
+For more information on the applicable job roles visit this [link](https://www.myskillsfuture.sg/content/portal/en/career-resources/career-resources/campaigns/train-and-skill-up-for-jobs-in-Social-Services.html){:target="_blank"}

+### Programme Details
+-   Start Date: Jan 21 (Intake One) and Mar 21 (Intake Two).
+-   Programme Duration: Six months.
+-   Fees (excluding GST): Total would be $15,000 but net fees after funding will be $500.
+-   Mode of delivery: Blended learning (facilitated classroom training, online course materials & pre-course e-Learning activities).
+-   Award of Certificate: Learners who have a minimum attendence of 75% and pass the assessment(s) will be awarded with an electronic Certificate of Achievement from SSI.

 ### Modules for Sector Specific Skills